yurchykyur/FIFO/README.md

 ## Plan of work

 1. Front-end part
-- [ ] Prepare a site template in figma
+- [x] Prepare a site template in figma (During development, refinements will be required)
 - [x] Create a repository
 - [ ] Create routing
 - [ ] Creating a login page